 Do certain topics or situations evoke uncontrollable emotions in you?
 Emotional triggers can hit us all of a sudden and make us behave in extreme ways.
-However, there are some ways to identify such triggers before you start feeling uncomfortable.
+However, there are some ways to spot emotional triggers before you start feeling uncomfortable.

 You’re in a friendly, normal conversation with another person.
 Everything is going well until – BAM!
 Your blood pressure is rising, you’re starting to hyperventilate, and you have the distinct urge to strangle the other person.